 - How do people of different classes treat each other?
 How compassionate are people in general?

 - How do people in your world treat aging?
-Do grandparents often live with family members, like in Eastern societies?
-Are people obsessed with youthful appearances, like in Western societies?
+Do grandparents often live with family members?
+Are people obsessed with youthful appearances?
+How old do people live to be?

 - What are common fears in your people?